ampache/ampache.org-docs/docs/docs/themes.md

 `theme_name` and `theme_color` are per-user preferences with an access level of **Default**, so every user — including a guest — can pick their own unless an admin raises the level.
 See [Preferences](/docs/help/preferences-explained#interface---theme).

-If the stored theme directory has been deleted, Ampache drops the preference and falls back to `reborn` rather than rendering an unstyled page.
+If the stored theme directory has been deleted, Ampache ignores the stored value for that request and falls back to `reborn` rather than rendering an unstyled page.
+The same happens per colour: if `templates/<theme_color>.css` is missing, it falls back to the first entry in the theme's `colors` list.
+Neither case rewrites the database, so restoring the directory restores the user's choice.

 ## Creating a New Ampache Theme

-If you're interested in creating your own theme, the easiest way is to copy an existing theme in **themes/**, and edit the files as needed.
+If you're interested in creating your own theme, the easiest way is to copy an existing theme in **public/themes/**, and edit the files as needed.
 Once you have edited the name field inside the **theme.cfg.php** file, it should automatically populate in your Ampache install as an available theme.

 A few things worth knowing before you start:

 * The directory name is the identity.
 Renaming a theme's folder orphans every user who had it selected; changing `name` in the config file is safe.
+* Adding a colour means adding files.
+Each name in `colors` needs both `templates/<colour>.css` and `images/ampache-<colour>.png`; the stylesheet has a fallback and the logo does not.
 * `reborn` is desktop-first.
 Its mobile support is a single `@media (max-width: 768px)` block at the end of `default.css`, and the colour files only carry mobile drawer/toast backgrounds.
 If you fork it, keep that split.
 * Test both colours.
 A rule you add to `default.css` applies to every colour; one you add to `dark.css` does not.